saurabhnative/id-card-generator-2021/README.md

 Here're some of the project's best features:

-*   Create Id cards in real time
+*   Create virtual Id cards in real-time
 *   Form driven UI

 <h2>🛠️ Installation Steps:</h2>